 Stroll the Cambria Village

-The town consists of two areas, the East Village, the oldest part, and the West Village which has an Old English village vibe.
+The heart of the City of Cambria consists of two areas, the East Village, the oldest part, and the West Village which has an Old English village vibe.

 If you are interested in learning more about the past of this part of California, the Cambria Historical Museum is located in Burton Drive.

-On the West Village, art galleries are waiting for you.
-Take a look at Melanee Sylvester, Ephraim Pottery, Artifacts and Windancer.
-Unique shopping opportunities are available at Teresabelle, Home Arts, Bumblebees, Granny Had One Antiques and Paws on Main.
+In the West Village, art galleries are waiting for you.
+Take a look at Melanee Sylvester, Ephraim Pottery, Artifacts, and Windancer.
+Unique shopping opportunities are available at Teresabelle, Home Arts, Bumblebees, Granny Had One Antiques, and Paws on Main.
 With so many places, it is difficult to decide where to go first!

 You will need a car to move between the two sides of the village.